 When situated at school and within school activities, however, co-design has some limitations, in particular, if it is done with many learners and strict timings.
-See [5] for the organisational school constraints of TERENCE.
+See [4] for the organisational school constraints of TERENCE.
 For instance, schools may impose that all children of a class are involved at the same time in the data gathering, as well as that the timing of the gathering is less than a given time.
 Such constraints place severe limitations on the data gathering methods one can use in a project.
 In order to overcome such constraints, one can try to engage classes of learners as best as possible in the data gathering, so as to optimise the time constraints and the quality of the gathered data.
 One way for engaging classes of learners is to gamify the data gathering.
 Gamification is the usage of game concepts from game design in order to engage learners and solve problems in non-game situation.
 Therefore, in TERENCE, we planned the data gathering for the context of use (which is not a game situation per se) by using gamification.
-More specifically, we gamified field studies, borrowing and adapting methods from codesign.
-The results of the analysed data were used to inform the early design of the TERENCE system.
+More specifically, we gamified field studies, borrowing and adapting methods from co-design.
 This paper starts outlining the essentials of co-design and gamification and, stronger with that, moves on outlining how we gamified the TERENCE field studies for the context of use analysis.
-It then sketches how early design decisions were taken in light of the knowledge acquired of users.
-The paper ends by briefly assessing the pros and contras of our gamified approach to gathering data about learners, that are children, to form the early design of a TEL system for them.
+The paper ends by briefly assessing the pros and contras of our approach.